 We have considered the following significant risks during our audit process, which required special audit consideration.
 None of the specific risks below have resulted in a significant matter, finding, or issue.

-Significant Risk Considered Reasoning for Special Audit Consideration Management override of controls The risk that members of management could circumvent well-designed and effective internal controls.
-Accounting for leases The implementation of GASB 87, Leases caused a change in the accounting for Leases.
+Significant Risk Considered Reasoning for Special Audit Consideration Management override of controls The risk that members of management could circumvent well- designed and effective internal controls.

 Qualitative Aspects of the Entity's Significant Accounting Practices

 Significant Accounting Policies